Foundling (album)

-Foundling is the ninth studio album by English singer-songwriter David Gray.
-The double album was released on 16 August 2010 in the United Kingdom and on the following day in the United States, by Mercer Street/Downtown Records.
+Foundling is the ninth studio album by English singer-songwriter David Gray, released on 16 August 2010 in the United Kingdom, and on the following day in the United States, by Mercer Street/Downtown Records.
+Despite his prediction that it would "disappear off the face of the earth", it became David Gray's first, and only, top 10 album in the US.

 Album information

 Foundling was announced after plans for a reissue of Gray's preceding album, Draw the Line, were cancelled.
 The reissue was scheduled to include B-sides and unreleased tracks from the Draw the Line sessions, which included "A Moment" (released as the first single under the new title "A Moment Changes Everything"), "Old Father Time", and "More to Me Now".

 Described as a "private record", Gray states that he has "never taken the dynamics [as] low as I have done on this record.
 I had to have faith in writing and understatement — the things I hold as my strengths.
 I'm as proud of it as anything I've done."
 Gray's commercial expectations, however, were low: "This record is going to disappear off the face of the earth, bar some freak occurrence."
 Foundling is described as "the closing chapter for Draw The Line, and...needs to be presented in a different way."